 Hard Isolation: This is similar to the above case without deterministic latency requirements.

-Soft Isolation: The L2/L3VPN service requires a set of dedicated MPLS-TE tunnels which cannot be shared with other services, but which could compete for bandwidth with other Tunnels.
+Soft Isolation: The L2/L3VPN service requires a set of dedicated MPLS-TE tunnels that cannot be shared with other services, but which could compete for bandwidth with other Tunnels.

 Sharing: The L2/L3VPN service allows sharing the MPLS-TE Tunnels supporting it with other services.

-For the first three types, there could be additional TE binding requirements with respect to different VN members of the same VN (on how different VN members, belonging to the same VN, can share or not network resources).
+There could be additional TE binding requirements for the first three types with respect to different VN members of the same VN (on how different VN members, belonging to the same VN, can share or not network resources).
 For the first two cases, VN members can be hard-isolated, soft-isolated, or shared.
 For the third case, VN members can be soft-isolated or shared.

-In order to fulfill the the L2/L3VPN end-to-end TE requirements, including the TE binding requirements, the MDSC needs to perform multi-layer/multi-domain path computation to select the BRs, the intra-domain MPLS-TE Tunnels and the intra-domain Optical Tunnels.
+In order to fulfil the L2/L3VPN end-to-end TE requirements, including the TE binding requirements, the MDSC needs to perform multi-layer/multi-domain path computation to select the BRs, the intra-domain MPLS-TE Tunnels and the intra-domain Optical Tunnels.

 Depending on the knowledge that MDSC has of the topology and configuration of the underlying network domains, three models for performing path computation are possible: